 The Sound Garden Project

-The Sound Garden Project’s mission is to plant classical music in unexpected places as they reimagine a 21st-century performance experience.
-In their ambitious hands, a concert becomes an event, and an audience becomes a community of inspiration, understanding and hope.
+The Sound Garden Project’s mission is to plant classical music in unexpected places as we reimagine a 21st-century performance experience.
+In these ensembles ambitious hands, a concert becomes an event, and an audience becomes a community of inspiration, understanding and hope.

-All concerts are free and open to the public - no tickets required.
+All concerts are free and open to the public — no tickets required unless otherwise noted.

 Special thanks to our generous sponsors Golden-Fowler Home Furnishings and Traverse City Tourism.